Edge Modes on Stringy Horizons: Edge modes in Quantum Field Theory

 where $\chi^{\text{dS}}_{\text{bulk}}(u)$ is the Harish-Chandra character \cite{HarishChandra:1956, HarishChandra:1963} of the representation $[\nu, s]$:

-where $H$ is the generator of global time translations, and $\tr_G$ is the trace over the global single-particle Hilbert space that furnishes the representation.
-The equivalence between $\tr_S$ and $\tr_G$ is a consequence of a one-to-one mapping between the single-particle states with the same $\omega$ in the static and global patches via the Bogoliubov transformation.
+where $H$ is the global $SO(1,1)$ generator, which acts as the timelike Killing flow in the static patch, and $\tr_G$ is the trace over the global single-particle Hilbert space that furnishes the representation.
+The equivalence between the trace over single-particle states in the static patch and $\tr_G$ is a consequence of a one-to-one mapping between states with the same $\omega$ in the static and global patches via the Bogoliubov transformation.
 For a massive integer spin-$s \geq 1$ field, the bulk Harish-Chandra character is given by